iejMac/video2dataset/README.md

 In order to use video2dataset with pyspark, you will need to do this:
 1. `pip install pyspark`
-2. use the `--distributor pyspark` option
+2. set `distributor: pyspark` in your config
-3. tweak the `--subjob_size 1000` option: this is the number of images to download in each subjob.
+3. tweak the `subjob_size: 1000` option in your config.
+This is the number of videos to download in each subjob.
 Increasing it will mean a longer time of preparation to put the feather files in the temporary dir, a shorter time will mean sending less shards at a time to the pyspark job.

 By default a local spark session will be created.
 You may want to create a custom spark session depending on your specific spark cluster.